 Build a mobile in your bedroom or classroom showing the relative sizes, directions, and distances of the Local Group of galaxies with each other.
 Directions for this activity originally appeared in my Stars & Galaxies book, though I have updated the relative orientations of satellite galaxies to more correctly show the relative spacing.
 To build your mobile, you'll need to download and print out three files:

-1. Milky Way and Andromeda Galaxy Cutouts Note, the same photo is used for both "sister" galaxies, but Andromeda is larger.
+1. Galaxy Cutouts Note, the same photo is used for both "sister" galaxies, but Andromeda is larger.

 2. Satellite Galaxies Satellite Cutouts.
 These are not to scale, only bigger and smaller, because at true scale they'd be too small to cut out!